miukimiu/react-kawaii/README.md

 # React Kawaii

-Cute react ui components.
+React Kawaii is a library of cute SVG illustrations.
+Perfect if you want to give some cuteness and life to your react application.

 ## Getting Started

+## Development

 So you want to help developing some cute UI components?

 If you want to develop a component

 1. `npm i` (in order to install the boileiplate)
-2. `npm i -g getstorybook` (if you don't have already installed globally)
-3. `cd react-kawaii` (or the folder name that you gave)
-4. `npm run storybook`
+2. `npm run styleguide-server`

-If you want to develop or preview the demo page
+If you want to build

-1. `npm i` (in order to install the boilerplate)
+1. `npm run styleguide-build`
-2. `gulp build`
-3. `gulp dev`

 ### Prerequisities